 “When you are content to be simply yourself and don’t compare or compete, everybody will respect you.”Lao Tzu

-What legacy do you want to leave behind when you die?
 What would you want your grandchildren to tell their grandchildren about you?